-Daniel Fromme, Mascagni, Jr., Henry J., Waltman, William F., Harrison, Stephen A., Padgett, Guy B., Harrell, Dustin L., Copes, Josh
+Daniel Fromme, Waltman, William F., Mascagni, Jr., Henry J., Buckley, Blair, Padgett, Guy B., Harrison, Stephen A., Harrell, Dustin L., Copes, Josh

 The performance of grain sorghum hybrids is annually evaluated in the official variety trials (OVTs) by LSU AgCenter researchers.
 The purpose of these trials is to provide Louisiana growers, seedsmen, county agents and consultants with unbiased performance data for commercial grain sorghum hybrids submitted for evaluation by private companies.
 Selection of superior hybrids that are well-adapted for a given region is essential for maximizing yield and profit.
 In 2018, 16 grain sorghum hybrids were entered by the commercial seed companies.
 Locations of these trials included the Central Research Station in Baton Rouge; Dean Lee Research and Extension Center in Alexandria; Red River Research Station in Bossier City; and Macon Ridge Research Station in Winnsboro (Table 1).